Progressing from College to University

 For example, HND Business to year 3 of BA (Hons) Business Management at Edinburgh Napier University.

-There is also a website called Pathways which shows which degrees you can articulate to at various unviersities in the East of Scotland.
+There is also a website called Pathways which shows which degrees you can articulate to at various universities in the East of Scotland.

-Students are welcome to join the FVSA Student Community Teams group and access the Student Opportunities channel.
+Students are welcome to join the FVSA Student Community Teams group and access the University Info and Events channel.
 Staff advertise university open days, information sessions, and other events and information about applying to university and researching your options.

 Our staff are on-hand to help explain your options.
 If you are in any doubt, you are welcome to speak with a member of staff for more information either before you apply to a course at Forth Valley College, or at any time during your studies via the contact details at the bottom of the page.